-Today we'll start off our week in the Broke Arrow and Big Park loops areas and we'll have a few extra options up our sleeves depending on the energy level of the group.
-It's the definitive introduction to Sedona singletrack - mostly fast and fun!
+Today we’ll start off our week in the Broken Arrow and Big Park loop areas and we’ll have a few extra options up our sleeves depending on the energy level of the group.
+It’s the definitive introduction to Sedona singletrack—mostly fast and fun!
 There are a few technical sections to keep you on your toes, but nothing worth worrying about.
-We're basing our entire week from a fabulous campground right on the banks of spectacular Oak Creek.
+We’re basing our entire week from a fabulous campground right on the banks of spectacular Oak Creek.
 This place is a real gem with beautiful shade trees, clear swimming holes and lovely forest service amenities.
-8-15 total mileage
+TOTAL MILEAGE: 8 - 15

 TRIP DAY 2

 With almost too many trail options to list, we have worked hard to squeeze them all in!
 Our destination today is the beautiful Girdner Canyon Trail.
-The trail starts out with a fun descent, then we're in and out of the creek for a bit before climbing back up towards the Cockscomb area.
-Back here we'll see very few if any crowds and be rewarded with some of Sedona's most fun and flowing trail.
-The combination of the Aerie Trail, Dawa, AZ Cypress, OK & Rupp trails will keep us grinning all the way to happy hour back at camp.
-10-17 total milage
+The trail starts out with a challenging descent, then we’re in and out of the creek for a bit before climbing back up towards the Cockscomb area.
+Back here we’ll see very few if any other riders and be rewarded with some of Sedona’s most fun and flowing trail.
+The combination of the Aerie, Dawa, Arizona Cypress, OK and Rupp trails will keep us grinning all the way to happy hour back at camp.
+TOTAL MILEAGE: 10 - 17

 TRIP DAY 3

-Day three will have us riding the in the world class Carroll Canyon area right from our lovely campsite.
-Today’s trails include Old Post, Herkeham, Ridge Trail and Bandit trails, the Airport Loop and a possible out & back on the Turkey Creek Trail if we still have the legs for it.
+Day three will have us riding in the world class Carroll Canyon area right from our lovely campsite.
+Today’s trails include Old Post, Rams Head, Herkeham, Ridge and Bandit trails, the Airport Loop and a possible loop on the Baldwin Trail.
 While the previous two days have hardly been easy, this day steps it up a notch in the technical department and will test our mettle on several of the harder punchy climbs.
 A swim in Oak Creek back at camp will feel especially good and be just the capper to a full day in the saddle.
-12-19 total mileage
+TOTAL MILEAGE: 12 - 19